nicodjimenez/lstm/README.md

 Play with code, add functionality, and try it on different datasets.
 Pull requests welcome.

 Please read [my blog article](http://nicodjimenez.github.io/2014/08/08/lstm.html) if you want details on the backprop part of the code.

+Also, check out a version of this code written in the D programming language by Mathias Baumann: https://github.com/Marenz/lstm